 Q: Can I use tap water in a humidifier?

-A: You can use tap water in a humidifier, but it’s important to check the water quality and clean the humidifier regularly to prevent mineral buildup and ensure optimal performance.
+A: Using tap water in a humidifier is fine, but regularly checking water quality and cleaning the humidifier is vital to prevent mineral buildup and maintain optimal performance.

 Q: Can I use bottled water in a humidifier?